 Keep Things Up & Running

 To keep things running, we also monitor the way our products and features are used, analyze trends, and listen to your feedback to help improve them every day!
-For example, we might analyze how long you’re in the app, what Filters or Lenses you use the most, and what Discover content you like to watch.
-This helps us better understand what’s resonating with our community — and lets publishers know what Stories people are enjoying the most!
+For example, we might analyze how long you’re in the app, what Filters or Lenses you use the most, and the Discover and Spotlight content you like to watch.
+This helps us better understand what’s resonating with our community — and lets publishers know what content people are enjoying the most!

 We also use some of your information to help keep our products up to date.
 As a camera company, it’s important to make sure that our camera can record in high quality, across as many different devices as possible.
 So, if you got a new phone on launch day, we might assess the performance of your device to make sure that we’re optimizing Snapchat for it!